miracle2k/xappy/libs/secore/docs/introduction.rst

   >>> print filtered_query
   Xapian::Query(((ZXBcreat:(pos=1) OR ZXBa:(pos=2) OR ZXBparagraph:(pos=3)) FILTER VALUE_RANGE 1 20000101 20010101))

 ..
-Note:: the implementation of sorting and range filtering for floating point values uses terms which typically contain non-printable characters.
+Note:: The implementation of sorting and range filtering for floating point values uses terms which typically contain non-printable characters.
 Don't panic if you call ``print`` on a query generated with ``query_range()`` and odd control-characters are displayed; it's probably normal.)

 To get a list of the tags which are contained in the result set, we have to